 6. How Much Do Journalists Earn in Australia?

-Due to the risk involved in journalism and the level of complexity, journalists in Australia earn quite well by executing their tasks perfectly.
-And of course, good work is always rewarded with good pay.
+Due to the risk involved in journalism and its complexity, journalists in Australia earn quite well by executing their tasks flawlessly.
+And, of course, good work is always rewarded with good pay.

-According to Payscale, the average annual journalist salary in Australia is around AUD 53,200.
-This salary does not include additional bonuses that journalists are eligible for on the job.
+According to Payscale, Australia's average annual journalist salary is around AUD 53,200.
+This salary does not include additional bonuses that journalists are eligible for.

-Now that you know everything on how to become a journalist in Australia, you are ready to embark on your journey to becoming a successful journalist.
+Now that you know everything about becoming a journalist in Australia, you are ready to embark on your journey to becoming a successful journalist.

 Useful Links to Explore: